Aabh561/proteus-generative-ai/README.md

 # 🧬 Proteus: Generative AI for Protein Design

 Proteus is a modular framework for training and using diffusion-based generative models to design novel protein structures.
-It leverages deep learning, structural bioinformatics, and molecular simulations to produce valid 3D protein configurations (.pdb files).
+It leverages deep learning, structural bioinformatics, and molecular simulations to produce valid 3D protein configurations (.pdb files)

 ---